So How Does ACT Help Your Wellbeing?

 Talking in the Shed offers talking therapy and counselling services in Hythe Folkestone and Dover.
 Our ACT based talking therapy is proven to help.

-Accept, Commit, Take action
+Accept, Commit and Take action

 Having negative thoughts and feelings means you a normal person.